JakobGM/astrality/docs/modules.rst

 Place the commands within a list under the ``run`` option of an :ref:`action block <modules_action_blocks>`.
 See the example below.

-You can place the following placeholders within your shell commands:
+You can place the following placeholders within your shell commands

     ``{event}``:
         The last event detected by the :ref:`module event listener <event_listeners>`.